 Gary and his wife Lee Anne have long and strong Christian family heritages.
-God has given them 28 years of marriage and two great children.
-Amy teaches 3rd grade at Whitcomb Elementary and Wes is a recent graduate of Abilene Christian University.
+Married in 1988, God has blessed their relationship and given them two great children.
+Amy teaches 3rd grade at Whitcomb Elementary.
+Wes is married to Samantha Sharp.
+They teach 3rd and 4th grade, respectively, in DeSoto, TX.
 To the Robbins, family is relationships.

 Gary has worked as an engineer for ExxonMobil since his Texas A&M graduation.
 Lee Anne is trained as a nurse with experience in pediatrics but has been home since Amy was born.

 The Robbins love camping and traveling.
 Gary has a bucket list to visit all 60 US National Parks, so they always have a trip planned.